 I encourage you to try each model out on your own machine, understand how it works, and how you can improve or tweak the internal parameters.

 We have segmented this topic into a series of articles.
 Part II will focus on Natural Language Processing (NLP) and Part III will look at Audio and Speech models.
-The aim is to get you up and running in these fields with existing solutions which will fast track your learning process.
+The aim is to get you up and running in these fields with existing solutions that will fast track your learning process.

 Table of Contents